Install ArcGIS Enterprise

 - Relational and tile cache data stores registered with the ArcGIS Server site.

 - A web adaptor named portal for the portal.

 - A web adaptor named server for the ArcGIS Server site.
 Administrative access to the ArcGIS Server site through the web adaptor has been enabled.
 You can view the status of your server and its services by accessing ArcGIS Server Manager, using the URL formatted https://gisserver.domain.com:6443/arcgis/manager/.

-In these lessons, you used ArcGIS Enterprise Builder to install and configure the four components of ArcGIS Enterprise.
-To start using ArcGIS Enterprise, try one of the following lessons:
+In this tutorial, you used ArcGIS Enterprise Builder to install and configure the four components of ArcGIS Enterprise.
+To start using ArcGIS Enterprise, try one of the following tutorials: